LucasionGS/ionrp_gm/README.md

 # IonRP - Garry's Mod Roleplay Gamemode

-A custom roleplay gamemode for Garry's Mod built from scratch, based on ideas and concepts from PERP.
+A custom roleplay gamemode for Garry's Mod built from scratch, highly inspired by ideas and concepts from PERP, and other gamemodes/games.

 The gamemode itself is called IonRP.
 AtomRP will remain as the community and server name.
 IonRP can be thought of as the backend of AtomRP.